Goblin Slayer: Characters

-A swordswoman of noble origin, she left her home to become an adventurer until her party is slain by goblins and she is captured by them.
+A swordswoman of noble origin, she left her home to become an adventurer until her party was slain by goblins and she was captured by them.
 She is rescued by Goblin Slayer's party by request of her parents and assists them to dispose of the goblins to avenge her fallen comrades.

 Production

 Goblin Slayer was posted on an online textboard starting from October 2012, as a work that combined ASCII art with dialogue (the format is known as "Yaruo Thread" on Japanese internet).
 The series was then rewritten into the format of a novel and submitted to competitions organized by publishers.
 As such, the novel version was completed before the online version.
 The novel was subsequently amended to match the ending of the online version, which was created according to real time feedback from users on the internet.
 Although the novel version failed to win awards in the Fujimi Fantasia Contest, it was picked up by GA Bunko editors when the author enrolled his other works into their competition.
 As such the work started publishing commercially via GA Bunko.

 The author and the publisher both consider the ASCII art version to be distinct from the novel.
 They do not consider the published novel to be based on the online version.
 Instead the published novel is said to be based on the version that was submitted to Fujimi Fantasia Contest.